meeadsaberi/dynamel/README.md

 DynaMel is distributed free of charge.
 We are a strong advocate of open science.
 We ask all users to mention explicitly the use of the model when publishing results and/or further development of the model using the provided references below:

 Shafiei, S., Gu Z., Saberi M. (2018) Calibration and Validation of a Simulation-based Dynamic Traffic Assignment Model for a Large-Scale Congested Network.
 Simulation Modelling Practice and Theory.
+Elsevier.
 In Press.

 DISCLAIMER